dneish2/Infera/ReadMe.md

 ---

-## 🎯 Goal
+## What is the Purpose of Infera?

-Deliver fast, deep, and actionable company intelligence —
+Deliver fast, deep, and actionable company intelligence
-without the fluff, without the noise — through an automated, intelligent pipeline.

 ---

 ## ⚙️ How Infera Works — Under the Hood